State preparation by shallow circuits using feed forward: Introduction

-The first usage of such a four-step layout, not to do error correction, but to perform computations, can be found in the paradigm of measurement-based quantum computing~\cite{clark2007generalised,gottesman1999demonstrating,jozsa2006introduction,raussendorf2001one}: A universal form of quantum computing where a quantum state is prepared and operations are performed by measuring qubits in different bases, depending on previous measurements and intermediate measurements.
+The first usage of such a four-step layout, not to do error correction, but to perform computations, can be found in the paradigm of measurement-based quantum computing~\cite{gottesman1999demonstrating,raussendorf2001one,jozsa2006introduction,clark2007generalised}: A universal form of quantum computing where a quantum state is prepared and operations are performed by measuring qubits in different bases, depending on previous measurements and intermediate measurements.

-Pham and Svore were the first to formalize the four-step protocol for performing computations~\cite{PhamSvore2013}.
+\citeauthor{PhamSvore2013} were the first to formalize the four-step protocol for performing computations~\cite{PhamSvore2013}.
 They included specific hardware topologies by considering two-dimensional graphs for imposing constraints on qubit interactions.
 In their model, they develop circuits for particularly useful multi-qubit gates, including specifying costs in the width, number of qubits, depth, number of concurrent time steps, size, and total number of non-Identity operations.
-As a result, they find an algorithm that factors integers in polylogarithmic depth.
+As a result, they find an algorithm that factors integers in polylogarithmic depth. \citeauthor{Browne:2011} showed that the main tool in the work by \citeauthor{PhamSvore2013}, the fan-out gate, can also be replaced by additional log-depth classical computations in the measurement-based quantum computing setting~\cite{Browne:2011}.

-More recently, Piroli, Styliaris, and Cirac introduced a scheme to implement unitary operations involving quantum circuits combined with Local Operations and Classical Communication ($\mathsf{LOCC}$) channels: $\mathsf{LOCC}$-assisted quantum circuits~\cite{Cirac:2021}.
+More recently, \citeauthor{Cirac:2021} introduced a scheme to implement unitary operations involving quantum circuits combined with Local Operations and Classical Communication ($\mathsf{LOCC}$) channels: $\mathsf{LOCC}$-assisted quantum circuits~\cite{Cirac:2021}.
 Similarly to the four-step scheme we just described, they allow for a short depth circuit to be run on the qubits, followed by one round of $\mathsf{LOCC}$, in which ancilla qubits are measured and local unitaries are applied based on the measurement outcomes.
 They show that in this model any 1D transitionally invariant matrix-product state (MPS) with fixed bond dimension is in the same phase of matter as the trivial state.
-Similar ideas can be found in \cite{TVV_NonAbelianTopologicalOrder_2022, tantivasadakarn2021long}
+Similar ideas can be found in~\cite{TVV_NonAbelianTopologicalOrder_2022, tantivasadakarn2021long}.